Eliminate Writer’s Block

 Parts of the mind

-The normal Child mind is the creator.
+The normal child's mind is the creator.
 It is creative, playful, and uninhibited.
-It also stores vast quantities of information accumulated over a person’s lifetime.
+It also stores vast quantities of information accumulated over a person's lifetime.
 It can access this storehouse to produce almost any information required.

-The need for balance between the two parts — Writer’s block results when the Adult and the Child portions of a person’s mind are not cooperating.
+The need for balance between the two parts -- Writer's block results when the Adult and the Child portions of a person's mind are not cooperating.

 For example, the Child may want to be creative and begin writing, regardless of how good it is.
 The Adult may insist that the initial writing must be acceptable to start with.